alvesalexsander/whatsappButton/README.md

 <br>My purpose working on this project is to bring to the community a solid and at the same time flexible solution on establishing a good and beautiful communication channel with their public.
 <br>*whatsappButton.js* is meant to be simple and effective at what is has born to be: connecting people.
 <br>
-<br>I would appreciate if you use it, test it, share your thoughts and spread the plugin.
+<br>I would appreciate if you use it, test it, share your thoughts and spread the ideia.
 <br>Just like I said before, you all are welcome to participate with new ideias to the plugin!